moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/global-expansion.md

 ### Bike Leasing Benefit

 Global Expansion, through partnership with the local provider, is able to offer a bike leasing option to team members via [BikeLeasing.AT](https://bikeleasing.at/arbeitnehmer#c2991).

-Once a team member signs up, the monthly installments will be deducated from the team members salary every month.
+#### Benefits of Bike Leasing:

+- Team members can lease bikes at a lower cost than purchasing, thanks to tax advantages and bulk pricing offered by leasing companies.
+- Encourages team members to stay fit and healthy by cycling regularly, which can lead to better overall well-being and potentially reduce sick days.
+- Promotes eco-friendly commuting, helping reduce a company's carbon footprint.
+- The cost is deducted from the team member's salary, spread over a fixed period, making the bike more affordable.

+#### Salary Deduction:

+The exact salary deduction depends on the terms of the lease agreement, but typically, a portion of the gross salary is deducted monthly.
+This could be calculated based on the bike's value over the leasing period (usually 36 months).

+#### Tax Efficiency:

+Bike leasing is considered a tax-efficient measure in Austria.
+Since the salary deduction occurs pre-tax, it reduces the employee’s taxable income, thus lowering their income tax liability.

+#### Process if resignation is submitted:

+If you resign before the end of the leasing period, you will generally have a few options:

+- Pay the Remaining Balance: You may be required to settle the outstanding lease payments (remaining balance) in a lump sum or through continued payments after resignation.
+- Purchase the Bike: Buy the bike at the end of the lease or upon resignation by paying a predefined residual value.
+- Transfer to a New Employer/Leasing Company: It may be possible to transfer the leasing contract to a new employer, but this depends on the policies of both the current leasing provider and the new company.
+So this would need to be clarified with bikeleasing.at directly.

 If you have any questions regarding this benefit, please reach out to the Global Expansion team via `gx_employeeexperience@globalexpansion.com`.

 ### GX Leave policy